Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Start alfresco

 ## Install webapps
 This sections walks through how to install the Alfresco Enterprise Viewer web application.
-AEV can be installed on the same tomcat as Alfresco or it can be installed on a separate tomcat using a proxy.
-See the http://ACA Install guide#Install_Proxy section for more information on installing a proxy.

->**Note:** If you installed a proxy then follow the [Install Web Applications on Separate Tomcat](#install-webapps-separate-tomcat) Instructions.
+>**Note:** If you installed a proxy then follow the [Install Web Applications on Separate Tomcat](#install-webapps-separate-tomcat-oa) Instructions.
-> If no proxy was installed then follow the [Install Web Applications on Alfresco Tomcat](#install-webapps-alfresco-tomcat) instructions.
+> If no proxy was installed then follow the [Install Web Applications on Alfresco Tomcat](#install-webapps-alfresco-tomcat-oa) instructions.

-### Install web applications on separate Tomcat {#install-webapps-separate-tomcat}
+### Install web applications on separate Tomcat {#install-webapps-separate-tomcat-oa}
 This section walks through how to install the web applications on a separate Tomcat instance (meaning, you must have a proxy setup).

 1. Install Apache Tomcat.
 See https://archive.apache.org/dist/tomcat.
 Note that if you installed aca, you can utilize the same tomcat you may have installed for aca - shut it down now if its already running.